CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Krishan kumar
-- Your City:
+- Your City: West Midlands
-- Your Slack Name:
+- Your Slack Name: Krishan kumar

 # Homework Details

-- Module:
+- Module:Html/Css challenge
-- Week:
+- Week:2

 # Notes

 - What did you find easy?
+styling css
 - What did you find hard?
+  really enjoying working on this project..but found hard to do debugging.

-- What do you still not understand?
+- What do you still not understand? still unsure with using flexbox.
 - Any other notes?
+No Notes